Skip to main content

 A Simple Decision Framework

-Use Reels when you want to reach new people: behind-the-scenes clips, quick tips, trending audio content, or anything that showcases personality.
+Use Reels to reach new people: behind-the-scenes clips, quick tips, trending audio, or anything showing personality.
 Keep them under 30 seconds.
-Raw and authentic outperforms polished and overproduced every time.
+Raw and authentic beats polished every time.

-Use carousels when you want deeper engagement from existing followers: step-by-step guides, before-and-after transformations, product showcases with detail, or educational content marketing.
+Use carousels for deeper engagement from your Instagram audience: step-by-step guides, before-and-after transformations, product showcases, or educational content marketing.
 Aim for seven to ten slides.
-Put a hook on the first slide and a call to action on the last.
+Put a hook on the first and a call to action on the last - your Instagram captions should reinforce both.

 Use static images sparingly.
-They're fine for announcements and quick updates, but their 0.37% engagement rate on followers tells you the algorithm doesn't prioritise them.
-If you can make a carousel or Reel instead, do that.
+They’re fine for announcements, but their 0.37% engagement rate tells you the algorithm doesn’t prioritise them.
+Make a carousel or Reel instead where you can.

 How Often Should a Small Business Post on Instagram?

-Instagram's own recommendation is three to five feed posts per week, plus daily Stories.
-For a time-poor small business owner, that's unrealistic.
+Instagram’s own recommendation is three to five Instagram posts per week, plus daily Instagram Stories.
+For a time-poor small business owner, that’s unrealistic.
 The platform-wide average engagement rate is 0.50%, second only to TikTok (Sprout Social, 2025), but only if you post consistently.
 Sporadic posting kills momentum.

-Here's what we actually recommend for small business owners who have, let's be honest, about a hundred other things to do.
-Three to four feed posts per week is the sweet spot.
-Below three and the algorithm forgets you exist.
-Above five and you're probably sacrificing quality for quantity.
+Here’s what we recommend for small business owners juggling a hundred other things.
+Three to four Instagram posts per week is the sweet spot for marketing on Instagram.
+Below three and the algorithm forgets you.
+Above five and quality drops.

 A Realistic Weekly Schedule